goldbergyoni/goldbergyoni/README.md

 I worked with dozens of org worldwide on boosting their testing skills, using various training methods including a comprehensive workshop.
 [See more details here including a short summary video](https://testjavascript.com/elevate-your-org-testing-game)

-### Architecture planning and consulting

-Over the years, I’ve had the opportunity to plan challenging systems with large organizations (see customer list below).
-I remember once a customer asked me to plan a big system with a team of developers.
-After weeks of hard work, we came up with a skeleton.
-Some stakeholders were disappointed to see that the skeleton was only 300 lines of code and contained very few patterns and layers.
-"What took you so long?" they wondered.

-"We carefully chose valuable popular tools to do most of the work for us and removed any unnecessary overhead," we explained.
-For me, simplicity is the ultimate sophistication.
-Fast forward a year, and most of the organization learned to appreciate that flat and nimble architecture that everyone can understand in hours, not weeks

 ## Among my customers